SNHD-Development/FormSchemaRender/README.md

 To render multiple columns, simply set 'Options.NumColumns' = 4 (Any number max at 4, default is 1)

 To add "Select All" and "Clear All" for checkbox simply add Options.AddSelectAll = true or Options.AddClearAll = true

+To order the checkbox values, you can simply set Options.OrderBy = "alphabetical"

 Example,